Type 073 landing ship

-The Type 073 landing ship is a family of landing ships developed and operated by the People's Liberation Army Navy, it consists of several models.
+The Type 073 landing ship is a family of landing ships developed and operated by the People's Liberation Army Navy.
 This article details the development of this class that begun in the 1960s.
 The most recent and modern model of the class is the Type 073A, which were built and commissioned in the 2000s.

 Type 073 Yudao-class landing ship

 Requirement of the Type 073-class landing ship was finalized in May 1965, and design work by Shanghai-based 708th Research Institute completed just 4 months later in September 1965.
 Preparation to build this class was completed in October 1966, and construction begun a month later in November 1966.
 Due to political turmoil in China at the time, namely, Cultural Revolution, it was not until almost three years later in August 1969 when the ship was launched.
 From November 1969 thru December 1969, extensive trials were conducted and the ship was handed over to PLAN in December 1969 for further tests.
 In 1970 more tests were conducted with more than 7000 km logged, and the longest trip was from Chongqing to Dalian.

 However, trials revealed that the vibration was too great at high speed, and the Type 073 did not enter production.
 Redesign work designated as Type 073II immediately started after the trials of the first unit ended, and the first unit entered PLAN service with pennant number 904 and was subsequently designated as Type 073I, and was later ordered to be fully converted to Type 073II standard.
 Due to the political turmoil at the time, conversion was not completed until 1975.